Ajoyabhi/JML_Astrology/README.md

 ---

-Made with ⭐ and cosmic energy by the AstroMystic team
+Made with ⭐ and cosmic energy by the JMLAstro team